 This is the 1986 revised and expanded edition, with an excellent background for the serious student of the Bible.
 The work is divided into four major sections.
 Part One: The inspiration of the Bible.
 Part Two: Canonization of the Bible.
 Part Three: Transmission of the Bible.
 Part Four: Translation of the Bible.
 In addition there are a number of useful study helps.
 This book, in a single volume, provides a strong historical foundation for biblical studies, and includes the additional revisions that evaluates the English Bible translations made since 1968.
 An appendix lists over 1100 English Bible translations.

 In Francis Schaeffer's remarkable analysis, we learn where the clashing ideas about God, science, history and art came from and where they are going.
 The book demonstrates how historic Christianity can fearlessly confront the competing philosophies of the world.
 The God who has always been there continues to provide the anchor of truth and the power of love to meet the world's deepest problems.

 Ray Comfort | 206 pages

-Discover what almost all religions have in common: By trying to earn their way to Heave, their followers are robed in works-righteousness.
+Discover what almost all religions have in common: By trying to earn their way to Heaven, their followers are robbed in works-righteousness.
 Learn how to gently remove that robe, so those seeking eternal salvation can be clothed in the righteousness that comes only through faith in Jesus Christ.